-Hadoram Shirihai, Jarrett, B., Graeme Cresswell and Kirwan, G.M.
+Hadoram Shirihai, Jarrett, B., Graeme Cresswell, and Kirwan, G.M.
 (2019).
-Whales, dolphins and seals : a field guide to the marine mammals of the world.
+Whales, dolphins, and seals : a field guide to the world’s marine mammals.
 London: Bloomsbury Wildlife.

 Martin, T. (1990).
 The illustrated encyclopedia of whales and dolphins.
 Hodder.

-Nowak, R.M. and Walker, E.P.
+Nowak, R.M., and Walker, E.P.
 (1991).
 Walker’s mammals of the world.
 Baltimore: Johns Hopkins University Press.

-Perrin, W.F., Würsig, B.G. and J G M Thewissen (2002).
+Perrin, W.F., Würsig, B.G., and J G M Thewissen (2002).
 Encyclopedia of marine mammals.
 San Diego: Academic Press.

 Richard John Harrison and Bryden, M.M.
 (1990).
-Whales, dolphins and porpoises.
-London: Merehurst.
+Whales, dolphins, and porpoises.
+London: Mercyhurst.

 Williams, H. (1988).
 Whale nation.
 London: Cape.